 The Best Pumpkin for Pie

 If you find the Long Island Cheese Pumpkin (in photo above) in a bin of random pumpkins, you might want to snatch it up.
 It might be the best pumpkin for pies out there.
 It has a nice sweet flavor.
 Places are just selling it just for it’s appearance.
-If you can find one, you have yourself a gem.
+If you can find a Long Island Cheese, you have yourself a gem.

 I am glad to see them now more readily available.
 I picked up two good sized ones just yesterday for $2.99/each.
 It was like finding a secret that not even the employees know about.